 Middle Fork Trail to Icehouse Saddle is a 9.8 mile lightly trafficked out and back trail located near Lytle Creek, California that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 Wonderful strenuous hike up Lytle Creek canyon to icehouse saddle.
 If you are tired of the crowds on the icehouse canyon trail, then this one is for you.
 The price is an extra 1200 ft elevaton gain and few extra miles.
 The trailhead too is down a rough road.
 High clearance vehicles recommended.
 A hike up the dramatic Lytle Creek canyon.
 The trail is a continuous climb up the canyon alternating between rock scree slopes and wooded trail.
 All in all, a pretty steep climb.
 Finish at the popular Icehouse Saddle where you can relax if the wind isn't too bad.
 The views coming down are continuous, dramatic and inspiring.
 The trail is sometimes small with loose rocks on the downhill side.
 Watch your step.
 Nearing the top at the end of March, we had to cross a few snowy spots that will slow you down.
 My friends have snowshoed this same trail.